jxxcarlson/elm-markdown/README.md

 corresponding element the AST (parse tree), which is ultimately used by `Browser.Dom.setViewportOf` to set the viewport of the rendered text window.

+**Note.** I intend to replace the Codemirror editor shortly with a pure Elm text editor.

-The system is not yet foolproof, the main weak point being that `searchAST` does not always find its target  This is "Left-to-Right" sync.
+The system is not yet foolproof, the main weak point being that `searchAST` does not always find its target  This is for "Left-to-Right" sync of source and rendered text.
 We also want to implement Right-to-Left sync.

 All this editor stuff requires the following lines in `index.html`